ggeorgop99/MATHE-authentication-main/README.md

 A Flask-based web application for topic modeling, sentiment analysis, and text processing with a focus on Greek language content.
 This project integrates various machine learning techniques for analyzing journalistic content, including emotional classification and annotation.

+## Related Projects

+This project works in conjunction with the [ML-techniques-on-journalistic-content-emotional-classification-and-annotation](https://github.com/yourusername/ML-techniques-on-journalistic-content-emotional-classification-and-annotation) repository, which handles:
+- Training of sentiment analysis models
+- Model development and optimization
+- Dataset preparation and preprocessing
+- Model evaluation and validation

+The models trained in that repository are then used by this web application for real-time sentiment analysis and text processing.

 ## Features

 - **Topic Modeling**: Analyze and extract topics from text data using NMF and LDA
-- **Sentiment Analysis**: Process and analyze sentiment in Greek text
+- **Sentiment Analysis**: Process and analyze sentiment in Greek text using pre-trained models
 - **Text Summarization**: Generate summaries of long-form content
 - **File Processing**: Handle CSV file uploads and processing
 - **Content Annotation**: Annotate audio/video files with tampering detection